gitlabhq/gitlabhq/doc/development/documentation/index.md

 ### Location and naming documents

-The documentation hierarchy can be vastly improved by providing a better layout and organization of directories.

-Having a structured document layout, we will be able to have meaningful URLs like `docs.gitlab.com/user/project/merge_requests/index.html`.
-With this pattern, you can immediately tell that you are navigating a user related documentation and is about the project and its merge requests.
+Our goal is to have a clear heirarchical structure with meaningful URLs like `docs.gitlab.com/user/project/merge_requests/`.
+With this pattern, you can immediately tell that you are navigating to user-related documentation content about project features; specifically about merge requests.

-Do not create summaries of similar types of content (e.g. an index of all articles, videos, etc.), rather organize content by its subject (e.g. everything related to CI goes together) and cross-link between any related content.
+Do not create summaries of similar media types (e.g. an index of all articles, videos, etc.), rather organize content by its subject (e.g. everything related to CI goes together) and cross-link between any related content.